Cantera/cantera/doc/sphinx/yaml/species.rst

     Mapping containing the species transport model specification and parameters.
 See :ref:`sec-yaml-species-transport`.

+``coverage-dependencies``
+    Mapping where keys are the names of other species whose coverages affects thermodynamic properties of this species.
+The map values are the dependency entries including ``model`` and model-specific parameters as :ref:`described here
+    <sec-yaml-species-coverage>`.

 ``sites``
     The number of sites occupied by a surface or edge species.
 Default is 1.